Home / National Industrial Relations / Across Europe / Board-level Representation

 Employee representatives at board level

-A majority of the 27 states of the EU plus Norway provide for employee representation at board level, although in some this is limited to companies owned in whole or part by the state or recently privatised.
+A majority of the 28 states of the EU plus Norway provide for employee representation at board level, although in some this is limited to companies owned in whole or part by the state or privatised companies.

-This leaves 12 countries, the largest group, where employee representation at board level extends to private companies, although, in some of them, there are different arrangements or different employment thresholds for state-owned companies.
-The countries in this group are: Austria, the Czech Republic (although the government is considering making this optional), Denmark, Finland, Germany, Hungary, Luxembourg, the Netherlands, Norway, Slovakia, Slovenia and Sweden.
-The thresholds for representation range from 25 employees in Sweden to 1,000 in Luxembourg.
+This leaves 13 countries, the largest group, where employee representation at board level extends to private companies.
+The countries in this group are: Austria, Croatia, Denmark, Finland, France, Germany, Hungary, Luxembourg, the Netherlands, Norway, Slovakia, Slovenia and Sweden.
+The thresholds for representation range from 25 employees in Sweden to 1,000 in France.

-As well as the thresholds, there are differences in the proportion of board seats taken by employee representatives, ranging from a quarter, in Finland, to a half, in some companies in Germany and Slovenia, and in whether the representatives take their seats on a supervisory board, as in the Czech Republic and Slovakia, or on a single tier board, as in Denmark or Sweden.
+As well as the thresholds, there are differences in the proportion of board seats taken by employee representatives, ranging from one in 12, in large private sector companies in France, and one out of an undefined number in Croatia, to a half, in some companies in Germany and Slovenia.

 Country